KILTprotocol/docs/docs/sdk/0-workshop/03-identity.md

 A KILT identity is a set of cryptographic elements:

-- A signing keypair, used to sign claims;
+- A keypair that is used to sign claims
-- The address, which is generated from the signing public key;
+- The address, which is generated from the public key
-- An encryption keypair, used to encrypt messages between participants of the system;
+- An encryption keypair, used to encrypt messages between participants of the system
-- A user secret, used for privacy enhanced attestations;

 :::